rabsef-bicrym/tudumvc/lesson2-the-filesystem.md

 # The Urbit Filesystem `%clay`

 In the last lesson, we learned how to christen an urbit and set up a fake ship for Hoon development.
 In this lesson, we're going to take a slightly closer look at `%clay` and write a simple hoon to work with it.
 This lesson will also lead us to a discussion of the `/mar` mark system.
+The `/mar` system allows our urbit to change nouns from one `type` to another `type`.
+We're not going to plumb the depths of this system, so there will be some times where you'll just have to trust me on what we're doing - I'll try to denote such times.

 ## `+ls`